-7.1.4 Automatic Channel Scanning Operating Procedure
+7.1.3 Automatic Channel Scanning Operating Procedure

-After changing transmitter channel (refer to page 14), turn on the transmitter power and rotate the power key switch to "Start" position and hold it there for up to 1 minute.
-Within this 1-minute period the receiver will search (channel 01 - channel 62) and lock onto the newly selected transmitter channel automatically.
-Please note that in order for the receiver to switch to autoscanning mode, prior to changing the transmitter channel, you must first deactivate the receiver MAIN by shutting off the transmitter power or press down the emergency stop button.
-Please refer to page 24 if you do not want the receiver to auto-scan all 62 channels.
+After changing the transmitter channel (refer to page 17), turn on the transmitter power, rotate the power key switch to the "Start" position, and hold it there for up to 1 minute.
+Within this 1-minute period the receiver will search (channel 01 ~ channel 62) and lock onto the newly selected transmitter channel automatically.
+Please note that in order for the receiver to switch to auto-scanning mode, you must first deactivate the receiver MAIN by shutting off the transmitter power or press down the emergency stop button before changing the transmitter channel.
+Please refer to page 20 and 24 if you do not want the receiver to autoscan all 62 channels.